01-edu/public/subjects/sum/README.md

 ### Instructions

 Write a function that takes two single digit numbers as a string and returns the sum as an int.
-If the number of digits from one of the arguments is more than one, return 0.
+The strings can only contain one digit which will be a positive or negative number from 0 to 9.
+Otherwise, you must return 0.

 ### Expected function